Exile (American band): 1978–1981: All There Is, Don't Leave Me This Way, and Heart & Soul

 Exile finished their contract with Warner and Curb in 1981 with Heart & Soul.
 The band reinstated Chapman as producer, as they thought working with him would help them become successful again, due to the band members' perception that Coleman was not strong at selecting songs with potential as hits.
 LeMaire and Pennington wrote several songs on the album, including "Take This Heart", which was later recorded by Kenny Rogers.
-Heart & Soul continued to feature elements of soft rock, but Westbrook also noted influences of country music beginning to appear on tracks such as "One More Night for Love".
+Heart & Soul continued to feature elements of soft rock, but Westbrook also said the album showed country influences on tracks such as "One More Night for Love".
 The album's only charted single release was its title track, "Heart and Soul" (written by Chapman and Chinn), which entered the Bubbling Under Hot 100 singles chart upon release.
 This song would later be covered by Huey Lewis and the News, whose version was a top-ten pop hit in 1983.
 "What Kind of Love Is This" was also a single, but it did not chart.

 Country music career

 Exile was dropped from Warner and Curb in 1981 when their four-album contract expired.
-Westbrook noted that the band did not have a positive critical reception at the time due to their soft rock sound.
+Westbrook attributes the band's commercial decline due to a decrease in the popularity of soft rock.
 As a result of this, their manager Jim Morey suggested between late 1982 and early 1983 that the band begin recording country music due to that genre's increasing popularity, as well as the success of "Take Me Down" and "The Closer You Get" through their covers by Alabama.
 While Pennington was interested in the band pursuing this genre, Hargis and Goetzman were initially outspoken against such a change.
 Despite the latter two's reservations, the band began rehearsing covers of artists such as Merle Haggard and George Jones.
 This led to them playing a country set at the Rebel Room, a club inside a bowling alley in Lexington, Kentucky, before moving to another club called Breeding's.
 The band also played a number of shows in South Africa, where "Kiss You All Over" had become popular in the interim.

 Gray left the band at this point, as he wanted to become a solo artist.
 As a result, Pennington and Taylor became the band's two lead vocalists.
 After writing a number of songs for Janie Fricke, Gray was signed to Columbia Records in 1983 as a solo artist.
 He charted five top-ten singles on the Billboard country charts between 1984 and 1986, two of which ("Left Side of the Bed" and "Diamond in the Dust") were co-written by LeMaire.
 Gray died of undisclosed causes at the age of 64 in 2016.